docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 ## Introduction

-DMS employs a variety of unit- and integration-tests.
+DMS employs a variety of unit and integration tests.
 All tests and associated configuration is stored in the `test/` directory.
-If you want to integrate a new feature into DMS or change existing functionality, you will probably need to work with our test suite.
+If you want to change existing functionality or integrate a new feature into DMS, you will probably need to work with our test suite.

 !!! question "Can I use macOS?"